 In cooperation with the Colorado Coroners Association and the Wyoming Coroners Association, the eye bank offers a free, self-guided, online education module that covers the basics of eye banking for coroners and related professions.
 Once participants have taken the class and completed a short quiz, participants receive a certificate of completion.

 Collaboration is imperitive.
 It is also required by law.
 Both Colorado and Wyoming state laws require coroners and eye banks to establish a written protocol that protects both the coroner's law enforcement and public health duties and maximizes transplantable eye tissue donations.
 A written protocol is in the best interests of your office because it can be customized to your county and its processes and resources.
-To establish a protocol for your county, please call the Public & Professional Relations Department at 800-444-7479.
+To establish a protocol for your county, please call the Community & Professional Relations Department at 800-444-7479.
 In Wyoming, call 800-336-6192.

 Samantha Wetzler, MD, offers a new perspective on coroner relationships with eye banks and other donation agencies.
 The session focuses on the science of the cornea and how it impacts cause of death determination.
 The coroner's role in public health is also discussed as well as developments within the National Association of Medical Examiners regarding eye, organ and tissue donation.

 Who it's for: coroners, medical examiners, death investigators, district attorneys and pathologists